Yang-Tao-YT/HW/README.md

-# Homework for the Class - Computational methond of Finance
+# Homeworks for multiple classes
 > Mostly based on python and R